Breastfeeding Information and Support

 - Expressing breastmilk at work or school and storing it in a fridge or insulated cooler with ice pack.
 Expressed breastmilk can then be fed to your child in your absence

 - Breastfeeding before leaving for work or school, when you get home, and before bedtime.
 Milk supply will adjust to meet the needs of your child.
 However, once breastmilk supply has decreased, it may be difficult to increase again later

 The Ontario Human Rights Commission states that you have the right to breastfeed your child or to express your breastmilk, while at work or school.
 To learn more about this human right, please visit www.ohrc.on.ca

-- Protect and support your right to breastfeed and/or express breastmilk
+- Protect and support your right to breastfeed and express your milk

-- Give you a clean and private space to breastfeed or express your breastmilk
+- Provide a clean and private space for you to breastfeed or express milk

 Before you return:

 - Talk to your employer or school administrator about your plans to breastfeed or express your breastmilk

 - Talk to other breastfeeding individuals who spend time away from their children

 - Practice expressing breastmilk by hand or pump